Canon TS-E 24mm 3.5L II

 The new version of the Canon 24mm tilt and shift lens with +/- 8.5° Tilt and ±12mm Shift

 There are some comparisons between the new and old TS-E 24mm further down the page.
 Suffice to say, that as a manual focus 24mm lens, the new version is absolutely superb.
-We’ve got the new TS-E 17mm and have several tests of this excellent lens.
+We’ve a detailed review of the TS-E 17mm which was announced at the same time as the 24mm mk.2

 TS-E 24mm related info